mchlol/library/README.md

  - To facilitate this you will want to create the function that toggles a book’s read status on your Book prototype instance.

 ### Pseudocode

-User clicks ‘new book’ button
-Brings up a modal window with a form
-Form inputs: title author pages read
+User inputs into form
-User clicks ok - triggers a function
+User clicks 'add book button - triggers a function
 The function;
 1. Creates a div element for the individual book card
 2. creates a p element for each input and sets the textContent to users input